commercelayer/commercelayer-docs-resources/fixed_price_promotions/object.md

 # The fixed price promotion object

-A fixed price promotion object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/fixed_price_promotions endpoint</b>.
+A fixed price promotion object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/fixed_price_promotions` endpoint.

 ## Fields